Insurance Claim For a DC Car Accident

 This is available in three instances.
 But in all instances, you may not have been responsible for the accident.
 Uninsured motorist coverage, or UM, is a component under your own insurance policy for a car accident.

-- If the defendant is liable for your injuries but has no insurance and no assets, you may make a UM claim.
+- If the defendant is liable for your injuries but has no insurance or assets, you may make a UM claim.

 - If the defendant’s insurance carrier denies your claim despite their insured being liable, you may make a UM claim.